kabiromohd/Life_Expectancy_Prediction/README.md

 - Train the best model
 - Export the notebook into a script
 - Put your model into a web service
-- Deploy it locally with Docker
+- Deploy model locally with Docker
 - Deploy to the cloud
 ### Find a Dataset
 The Global Health Observatory (GHO) data repository under World Health Organization (WHO) keeps track of the health status as well as many other related factors for all countries.
 The datasets are made available to public for the purpose of health data analysis.
 The dataset related to life expectancy, health factors for 193 countries has been collected from the same WHO data repository website and its corresponding economic data was collected from United Nation website.
 Among all categories of health-related factors only those critical factors were chosen which are more representative.
 Dataset [Link](https://www.kaggle.com/competitions/oht-ibadan-bootcamp-capstone-open-house/data)
 ### Explore and prepare the data
-Exploration of the data was done via train.py script
+Exploration of the data was done via *train.py* script
 - Explore data
   - Checked the Data Structure and columns
   - Checked the numbers of features and observation in the data